 Cashews are not raw; so they do not need to be sprouted.
 (Cashews must be heated considerably in order to be separated at harvest time from a poisonous component with which they grow.)
 They are often soaked in recipes like this one simply because they blend more easily and become creamier after a 1-2 hour soak.

-Pine nuts, however, do get soaked in a saltwater solution, in order to neutralize their enzyme inhibitors and reduce their phytate levels.
+Pine nuts, however, do get soaked in a saltwater solution, in order to neutralize their enzyme inhibitors and reduce their antinutrients.
 This is an important step to make the seeds’ nutrition accessible and to make them more digestible.

 Which brings me to my next important and exciting point!
-Fermentation of nuts reduces phytates in them.
-Just like soaking and the sourdough process make grains and nuts more digestible, making cheese out of nuts continues to reduce phytates in them, even after soaking.
+Fermentation of nuts reduces phytic acid in them.
+Just like soaking and the sourdough process make grains and nuts more digestible, making cheese out of nuts continues to reduce antinutrients in them, even after soaking.
 They also become a rich source of probiotics.

 Here are the photos so you can see the rapturous process.
 Fermenting nut puree is a magical experience.